-rotary cutter and mat {or scissors and a seam ripper}
+- rotary cutter and mat OR

 Stack your two pieces of fabric on top of each other so that you cut them the same.